-11185 Contemporary Issues in Landscape Architecture6cp; 3hpw (1hpw: lecture, 2hpw: seminar), on campus, weekly
+11185 Contemporary Issues in Landscape Architecture6cp; 2hpw (lecture and workshop), 1hpw (tutorial), on campus, weekly

 Requisite(s): 11172 Landscape History and Theory 1 AND 11174 Landscape History and Theory 2

 These requisites may not apply to students in certain courses.

 There are course requisites for this subject.
 See access conditions.

 - the realities of cities, their regional context and urban development, both across time and in different geographical locations and cultural settings, and

 - ideas about cities, especially within the fields of architecture, landscape architecture, urban planning and design.